 School Group Tours to the Funk Heritage Center

 Students learn about the Southeastern Indians and the early European Settlers of the Appalachian foothills.
 Teachers are welcome to add a museum gift shop visit to the tour.
 Minimum group tour size is 20 students.
-Also, weather permitting, visits to the Appalachian Settlement can be added to a 60 or 90 minute museum tour.
+Also, weather permitting, visits to the Appalachian Settlement may be added to all museum tours.
 See the History Alive page to learn more about this option.
 For students K - 3, teachers may want to consider including a 15 minute Pioneer Music program.
 Children enjoy singing along with our pioneer lady while she talks about a variety of instruments used by pioneers.
 This indoor program is also available during winter months.
 If you are interested in adding this option to a museum tour, mention this to our reservation specialist when making your reservations for a tour.
+Click on the above "Group Tours of the Bennett History Museum" page to see tours specific to grade levels.

 Tours for groups of children from child care facilities are offered during the summer.
 Tours are similar to school tours and children can go to the Appalachian Settlement, weather permitting.
 This tour includes a craft ($1 craft fee is added to tour fee) and the minimum group size is 15 children.